Wormsin/image-segmentation/README.md

 **clustering_alg.py** has segmentation machine learning algorithms.

-**run_yolo.py** addes a new class to dataset-seg.yaml and trains yolov5 on data that were made by auto_seg.py for this class
+**run_yolo.py** addes a new class to dataset-seg.yaml and trains yolov5 on data that were made by auto_seg.py for this class.

 ### run auto_seg.py
 To enable augmentation add ```--aug```